unchain-tech/UNCHAIN-projects/docs/Polygon-Whitelist-NFT/en/section-2/lesson-2_Mint Function.md

 To withdraw the `ether` from the contract, the `withdraw()` function comes into play.
 This piece of code's purpose is to transfer the funds within the contract to the `owner`.
 There are multiple ways to handle token transfers, as illustrated in various implementations outlined [here](https://solidity-by-example.org/sending-ether/).
 In this case, we're using a `call` method.

-Next, let's compile and deploy this smart contract using the `JS VM`.
-(You can simply stick with the compiler automatically chosen by ChainIDE.)
+Next, let's compile and deploy this smart contract using the `JS VM`.（You can simply stick with the compiler automatically chosen by ChainIDE.）

 ![image-20230223092112169](/images/Polygon-Whitelist-NFT/section-2/2_2_4.png)

-You can observe that on the `Deploy` page, we are required to input the `baseURI` (the root link for Metadata) and `whitelistContract` (the previous whitelist address).
+You can observe that on the `Deploy` page, we are required to input the `baseURI`（the root link for Metadata）and `whitelistContract`（the previous whitelist address）.
 Therefore, the next task is to determine how to generate the root link for Metadata.

 ![image-20230223092203406](/images/Polygon-Whitelist-NFT/section-2/2_2_5.png)